How To Remove Expanding Foam From Composite Door?

-Luckily, here's a quick and easy way to get rid of expanding foam from a composite door.
+Luckily, here's a quick and easy way to get rid of expanding foam from a composite door and also how you get dried expanding foam off of skin.

 What Is Expanding Foam?